Danny625/Prompt-Guided-Style-Transfer-GenAI/README.md

 ### 3. Prepare the data

-The scripts expect a metadata CSV with source images, target images, prompts, style labels, and split labels.
+The training and evaluation scripts expect a metadata CSV with source images, target images, prompts, style labels, and split labels.

 Example columns: